-This course will meet four times weekly for 150 minutes each time for a total of 15 class sessions.
+This class will meet once weekly for 150 minutes each time.
 All students are expected to arrive on time and prepared for the day's class session.

 CEA enforces a mandatory attendance policy.
 You are therefore expected to attend all regularly scheduled class sessions, including any field trips, site visits, guest lectures, etc. that are assigned by the instructor.
 The table below shows the number of class sessions you may miss before receiving a grade penalty.